NuGet/Home/proposed/2021/BulkRestoreCoordination.md

 There are no functional changes to any experiences.
 The user actions are all the same, the changes have a performance focus.

+The user *may* be able to observe differences in any of the above mentioned scenarios, bulk edit, branch switch.

+The time it takes for the user to be able to do work should be shorter than before.

 ### Technical explanation

 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->